sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 # About this Manual

 This document provides general overview of Route Consistency Checker (RCC).
-Route checker aims at checking the consistency of routes & nexthops between the source RIB and the destinations kernel & hardware.
+Route checker aims at checking the consistency of routes & nexthops between the source RIB and the all of destinations viz., kernel, APP_DB, ASIC_DB, hardware.